samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 **Step 1.** Focus on the story of the adventure.
 Read or reread the adventure’s introduction and background information.
 Create a bulleted list of key plot points to make sure a coherent story unfolds.

-**Step 2.** Identify the encounters you want to run, then figure out how likely it is each encounter will get played, categorizing each one as “definite,” “possible,” or “unlikely.”
+**Step 2.** Identify the encounters you want to run, then figure out how likely it is each encounter will get played, categorizing each one as "definite," "possible," or "unlikely."

 **Step 3.** Gather any maps you’ll need for the definite and possible encounters, then focus the remainder of your prep time on the definite encounters, as outlined below.